sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 ```

 **Important Notes for Instruqt Workshop:**
+- The script uses the same `ES_URL` as regular mode (set this to your Instruqt Elasticsearch URL)
 - The script automatically uses password authentication (no API key required)
 - Password can be empty in Instruqt workshop environments
-- The connection URL typically points to the internal Kubernetes VM
 - All other functionality remains the same (ELSER processing, data ingestion, etc.)
 - The `--instruqt` flag can be combined with any other operation flags